electropaultje/itho-daalderop-amber-firmware/README.md

 ## Installing the control module

 ### Physical installation
+For ease of installation, it is possible to remove the connectors from the control module.

 Connect the connection M to the Amber computer.
+When holding the control module upright, the left connection is A and the right is B. Connect A to the upper modbus connection in the Amber and B in the lower one.

 **TODO: Explain how to connect the module to the Amber**